StrangeAkira/StrangeAkira/README.md

   I hav many names but call me Akira !

-  C + H is welcomed (if i'm not running around map) Feel free to dni if i ever make you feel uncomf or tell if i do!
+  C + H is welcomed (if i'm not running around map) Feel free to dni if i ever make you feel uncomf or tell me if i do!

    ## DNI
    over 18 and under 12 at most |